dipeshm01/NederlandseTaal/003-verb.md

 - stopt -
     > Hij stopt de groenten en het fruit in de grote tas.
     > *He puts the fruits and vegetables in the big bag.*

+- zoeken - look
+    > Dan weet ik in welke prijscategorie ik moet zoeken.
+    >> Then I know which price category I should look